AndriiSzyc/CalculatorLibrary/README.md

-# CalculatorLibrary
+# Continuous Integration With Python

-Continuous Integration With Python
+In this repo, I use the tutorial "Continuous Integration With Python: An Introduction" (https://realpython.com/python-continuous-integration/).